angeris/cfmm-routing-code/numerics.md

 ### Find sloppy oracle

+We can run forward only algorithm of depth N from start token to target token.

+Oracle is built using inverse length, direct reservers weighting averaging across all pools.

+So inner oracle accounts for price along possible routes.

+Alternative is using external oracle not discussed here.

+### Cap big pools

 cap big pools up to degree relative to tendered amount (we do not care tiny slippage)  - uses oracle ok eliminate small pools relative to tendered amount(we do not care tiny routes up to some degree) - uses oracle ok